abhiK2509/netflix-gpt-AK/README.md

 - Fetch Data for trailer video
 - Update store with trailer video data
 - Embedded Youtube video and make it autoplay and mute
+- Custom hooks for top-rated, popular, upcoming movies
+- Update store with new movie category lists and populate
+- Build Movie List and Movie Card

 # Features
 - Login/Sign Up